 But have you ever turned on your kitchen or bathroom faucet only to be quickly accompanied by your kitty wanting a drink?
 Cats seem to prefer running water, so using a water fountain is the perfect way to encourage your cat to drink.

-Which Cats Would Benefit From A Water Fountain?
+Which Cats Would Benefit From a Water Fountain?

 If your cat is prone to cystitis, urinary tract infections, urinary crystals, or a blocked bladder, increasing their water intake is one of the most important ways you can help.
 But, maintaining better hydration could also have a protective effect on the kidneys, keeping them functioning well for longer.